The 9 Best Income-Generating Assets

 Alternative investments have become increasingly popular in recent years due to their potentially high returns, diversification, and excitement from the market.

-While they can be fine investments — though I personally wouldn't allocate more than 10–15% of my portfolio to them — they aren't income-producing assets.
+While they can be fine investments, they typically aren't income-producing assets.
 Therefore, they weren't included in this list.

 You can still make money from investing in these types of alternatives, but your gains will be from appreciation and speculation, not underlying fundamentals.